Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 <img src="https://github.com/Shadow-Admins/Cyber_Club/blob/e4ed451224096481e6e6cf68d9cbcfbf83041721/Starting_Point/VulnHub/MrRobot/images/website.png"><br>
 </div>
 <p></p>
-This website is basically a interactive command line, you could spend ages looking through each input and the information that returns however this is a honypot and we should start looking at the files and directories we found from our enumeration.
+This website is basically a interactive command line, you could spend ages looking through each input and the information that returns (you can also try Remote Code Execution (RCE) however I couldn't get RCE to work) however this is a honypot and we should start looking at the files and directories we found from our enumeration.
 <p></p>
 Lets go down the list, to start with we will go to /admin/
 <p></p>